How To Check If Your Mining Rig Is Online

 We will go more over the custom Operating Systems for mining soon. stay tuned!

 Using Apps For Mobile Devices

 Now monitoring your mining rigs from your Laptop/PC can be good enough to cover the basics, but it won’t be sufficient enough to avoid any downtime.
 Therefore, using your Mobile Devices can help you keep an eye on your mining rig while on the go.

 There are multiple apps that do a great job at delivering your Miner Statistics in a neat and organized matter.
 We found CheckPool.
 Which has a great app for both Android and IOS devices.

-In this app you will be able to register your mining rigs for up to 3 for free and I think after then you will need to watch ads to unlock another slot.
-It is an awesome app and constantly getting new patches to support new pools and coins from the active development team.
+In this app, you will be able to register your mining rigs for up to 3 for free and I think after then you will need to watch ads to unlock another slot.
+It is an awesome app and constantly gets new patches to support new pools and coins from the active development team.